🥳 All COMBOS 50% SALE Code:COMBO50 For 20% Off on Courses TB20

 2. Statutory Audit & Its Importance

-• Meaning: A statutory audit is a mandatory examination of an entity’s financial statements to ensure they present a true and fair view, comply with applicable accounting standards or (IND AS), and comply to regulatory requirements.
+• Meaning: A statutory audit is a mandatory examination of an entity's financial statements to ensure they present a true and fair view, comply with applicable accounting standards (or IND AS), and adhere to regulatory requirements.

-• Why is it important: It ensures accuracy, compliance with accounting standards, compliance to legal regulations and to find out any misstatements.
+• Why it matters: It ensures accuracy, compliance with accounting standards, compliance to legal regulations, and identifies any misstatements.

 3. SLM vs WDV Depreciation

-Well, this one’s quite simple and is usually asked in statutory audit interviews for freshers.
-You can read this definition but make sure you have conceptual clarity.
+Well, this one's quite simple and is usually asked in statutory audit interviews for freshers.
+Make sure you have conceptual clarity beyond just the definitions.

 4. Applicability & Objectives of CARO 2020